thediveo/lxkns/docs/deco.md

 - `Group.Type`: `"io.kubernetes.pod"`
 - `Group.Flavor`: `"io.kubernetes.pod"`

-The decorators additionally ensure that these container labels are even present for dockershim-managed containers:
+The dockershim decorator additionally ensures that the aforementioned container labels are even present for dockershim-managed containers:

 - `io.kubernetes.pod.uid`: pod UID.
-- `lxkns/k8s/container/kind`: present only if this container is a sandbox ("pause") container.
+- `lxkns/k8s/container/kind`: this label is present only if this container is a sandbox ("pause") container and always has an empty `""` value.
 This **lxkns**-specific decorator label allows applications to easily detect the sandbox containers of pods, regardless of how the containers are managed (CRI or dockershim).

 ## Decorator Plugins